VOLTTRON/vscode-demo/README.md

-# Creating a vscode development environment for VOLTTRON and Eclipse VOLTTRON
+# Creating a Codespaces development environment for VOLTTRON and Eclipse VOLTTRON

 The purpose of this repository is to allow the user to create their own codespaces environment for creating new agents or adding additional capabilities to existing agents.
+This repository was built for the Eclipse VOLTTRON Users group (https://projects.eclipse.org/projects/iot.volttron).
+Join the mailing list for upcoming topics (https://accounts.eclipse.org/mailing-list/volttron-dev).

 ## Creation